-A vasectomy is a procedure that makes a man permanently unable to get a woman pregnant.
-Depending on the procedure type, one or two incisions are made in the scrotum.
+A vasectomy is a permanent form of birth control.
+Depending on your anatomy, one or two incisions are made in the scrotum.
 Then the vas deferens are separated from the spermatic cord, pulled through the incision, cut, and the ends closed.

 The operation takes about half an hour.
 You'll be awake during the procedure.
 Your doctor will give you a local anesthetic to numb your scrotum.
 You may also request sedation to lessen anxiety.